 - Dried pumpkin seeds are best known for their magnesium, but they’re also a rich source of protein.

 - Chickpeas are a great source of iron, phosphate, calcium, magnesium, manganese, zinc, and vitamin K, which all contribute to the maintenance of healthy bones.

 - Almonds also make a great snack because they’re high in vitamin E, copper, and magnesium.

 For more guidance on performance snacks, check out these helpful articles:

-Despite a late-night, you’ll want to take full advantage of your post-performance recovery window.
-Creating a balanced meal that incorporates a carb source, along with a protein and a fat source, is key.
-Carbohydrates stimulate the production of insulin, which promotes increased absorption of glycogen-replenishing sugars, and ultimately, sets you up to feel energized tomorrow.
+Despite a late night, you’ll want to take full advantage of your post-performance recovery window.
+Creating a balanced meal that incorporates a source of carbs, along with ingredients rich in protein and fat, is key.
+Carbohydrates stimulate the production of insulin, which increases the absorption of glycogen-replenishing sugars, and ultimately, sets you up to feel energized tomorrow.

 Need more help?
-The Healthy Dancer® Survivial Guide: Nutcracker Edition is available for purchase.
+The Healthy Dancer® Survival Guide: Nutcracker Edition is available for purchase.
 Grab your copy today!